n00b69/woa-winner/guide/English/install.md

 ### Assign `X` to Windows volume

 #### Select the Windows volume of the phone
-> Use `list volume` to find it, it's the ones named "WINSURYA" and "ESPSURYA"
+> Use `list volume` to find it, it's the ones named "WINWINNER" and "ESPWINNER"

 ```diskpart
 select volume <number>